La Peña Cultural Center: History

-As a cultural center La Peña was founded with the belief that art and culture should play an activist role and that the center serves as a community gathering place, artist center, entertainment venue, and as a meeting place which aims to build community through artists and social activism.
+As a cultural center La Peña was founded with the belief that art and culture should play an activist role and that the center serves as a community gathering place, artist center, entertainment venue, and as a meeting place that aims to build community through artists and social activism.

 Since its official founding in 1975, La Peña has become the home, hub and catalyst for dozens of Bay Area communities, offering classes and events rooted in distinct cultural traditions from the Americas and the Caribbean.
 Classes include: Puerto Rican Bomba y Plena, Afro-Peruvian cajon and dance, Capoeira Angola from Brazil, Son Jarocho jarana & zapateo from Mexico, Cuban Charanga and Salsa student ensembles, and more.

+During the 1980s, La Peña became a gathering place for refugees from the violent political upheavals in Central America, and played a crucial role in the Central America solidarity movement.

 Café

 The original restaurant was added in the year 1976, and was later known as Café Valparaíso.
 It became part of the neighborhood's Gourmet Ghetto and is award-winning.
 It is also known as Café de la Peña.
 The cafe also sells endemic Chilean foodstuffs and novelties.
 Valpo's menu focuses heavily on Chilean empanadas.
 The menu evolved over the years adding other Latin American cuisine such as food from Cuba, Mexico, Guatemala, and Peru.
 The menu does however continue serving many Chilean dishes such as humitas.
 In the mid 2010s the cafe left La Peña and relocated to Solano Avenue in nearby Albany folding in 2018 due to "personal reasons".